S3gmentati0nFault/S3gmentati0nFault.github.io/docs/me/curriculum.md

 - Bachelor studente in Computer Engineering at <a href="https://s3gmentati0nfault.github.io/me/polimi">Politecnico di Milano</a> *(2018 - 2020)*

 <h2> Previous work experiences </h2>

+- Currently working as assistant researcher for the Instut für tecknische informatik (ZITI) in Heidelberg *(June 2025 - August 2025)*

 - Worked as a tutor for international students at the <a href="https://s3gmentati0nfault.github.io/me/unimi">Università degli studi di Milano</a> *(May 2024 - Apr 2025)*